 - Stronger than cotton

 Linen is a natural fabric.
 This is in comparison to non-natural (synthetic) fabrics such as nylon, spandex, or polyester.
-Synthetic fibres (often found in duvet covers) are man-made, whereas natural fabrics come from natural sources such as animal fur, cotton seeds, silkworms, and, of course, flax (which is what we use for our linen collections).
+Synthetic fibres (often found in duvet covers) are man-made, whereas natural fabrics come from natural sources such as cotton and hemp seeds, silkworms, and, of course, flax (which is what we use for our linen collections).

-The main benefit of choosing a natural fibre bedding is that the product is entirely biodegradable and sustainably manufactured from beginning to end.
+The main benefit of choosing a natural fibre bedding is that the fabric is entirely biodegradable.
 Linen can also be recycled and reused, making it one of the best environmentally friendly fabrics available on the market.

-When the cold nights set in, it makes sense that you’ll be looking for a fabric that you can throw over your bed and keep you nice and warm.
-Linen is the perfect material due to its naturally insulating fibres.
+When the cold nights set in, it makes sense that you’ll be looking for a materials that you can throw over your bed and keep you nice and warm.
+Linen is the perfect material due to its naturally insulating fibers.
 Linen will retain heat and when layered properly, can become one of the warmest fabrics available.

-Personally, we prefer the laid back, romantic style that wrinkled linen brings to a bedroom.
-Bed linen isn’t made for the clean-cut image.
-But if you want to minimize the number of wrinkles in your linen bedding, you can always iron the bedding when it’s slightly damp.
+Personally, we prefer the laid back, relaxed style that wrinkled linen brings to a bedroom.
+But if you want that clean-cut image on your linen bedding you can always iron it when it’s slightly damp.
 But of course, through general wear and your body being in contact with the bedding, wrinkles will appear.

-You may be asking “why does linen wrinkle?”.
-The answer is all in the fibre used to construct and make the linen.
-Because linen is made from the flax plant, the fibres are more rigid and have a tendency to crease and wrinkle, instead of bending back into shape.
+You may be asking “why does linen wrinkle?”
+The answer is because the fibers from flax that makes linen fabric are more rigid and have a tendency to crease and gather, instead of bending back into its original shape.
 When the fibres break entirely, this causes linen to permanently wrinkle, giving the fabric its well-known ‘worn’ look.

 Need more help buying your linen bedding?
-Get in touch with Somn Home.
-We’re here to help.
+Get in touch with us, we’re here to help.